maxwelladapoe/clients_app_frontend/README.md

       npm install

 ## Running the backend project

-To run the service you can simply use
+To run the service you can simply run

-    $ node index.js
+     node index.js

-or
+or use nodemon

-    $ nodemon index.js
+     nodemon index.js

 ---
-##Swagger / Open Api docs
+## Swagger / Open Api docs

 To check the Api Documentation visit http://localhost:5024/api-docs/.
 In the event that you have to change the port, you will have to replace <5024> with your required port